danielkaijzer/Skin-Cancer-Classifier/README.md

 - Each LightGBM model is wrapped in a Pipeline with a RandomUnderSampler to handle class imbalance.
 - The models are trained using cross-validation with StratifiedGroupKFold to ensure proper data splitting.
 - Feature importances are calculated by averaging importances across all folds and models.
+- Current version of model has pAUC of 0.1695 on holdout test set.
+This is quite close to the best score from ISIC 2024 competition, 0.17264 .

 2. Hybrid Model (Tabular + CNN):